Last Updated on

 They’re both fuzzy.
 They both go nuts for a sunflower seed snack.
 They both love a good sprint on the exercise wheel.
-And you ???? them both!
+And you love them both!

 In the wild, we see many animals living together, even in what seems like very small areas.
 It’s not surprising to hear several types of birds singing from the same tree or to see fish and frogs swimming around in the same stream.
 These “can X animal live with Y animal” questions are quite common.

 But you might wonder, do hamsters and mice get along?
 Hamsters and mice are an example of two species that can NOT cohabitate!
 Hamsters are generally solitary animals.

 So, while some species can tolerate living with siblings or same-sex friends, hamsters generally prefer having space to themselves.
 And don’t mind the lack of friends (one human friend is plenty for them!).

 Mice, however, are social animals and will readily interact with both other mice and other animals.

 This means, at best, the mouse is going to try and hangout with the hamster.
 And the hamster is going to be very stressed out by the mouse always invading their personal space!

 Depending on the type of hamster, the results of sharing space with other hamsters could be even more disastrous.